Taufik Suparno

-Mohamad Taufik bin Suparno (born 31 October 1995) is a Singaporean professional footballer who plays as a forward for Singapore Premier League club Tampines Rovers and the Singapore national team.
+Mohamad Taufik bin Suparno (born 31 October 1995) is a Singaporean professional footballer who plays either as a winger or a striker for Singapore Premier League club Tampines Rovers and the Singapore national team.
+Taufik had spent his entire playing career for Tampines Rovers.

 Club career

 Tampines Rovers

 Taufik began his club career with S.League club Tampines Rovers in 2014.
-However, he made only one appearance for the club.
+However, he made only one appearance for the club on 18 October 2014 against Balestier Khalsa.